msoxzw/quiet-windows-10/README.md

 Skip OOBE in the installation

-Remove all apps except Microsoft Store
+Remove all apps except Microsoft Edge and Microsoft Store

-Remove all Windows capabilities except language capabilities

 Turn off all startup apps (Prevent OneDrive installation from inception)